-Figure 32 - Simplex Data Session Retry
+Figure 29 - Simplex Data Session Retry

-Cooperation with AIS
+Giving priority to AIS

 VDE transmissions must always give preference to AIS transmissions.
 It would be expected of AIS message transmissions to occasionally conflict with VDE message transmission times.
 This conflict would cause VDE messages not to be transmitted and cause the data session retry mechanism to retransmit the dropped VDE message.

 A data session may greatly decrease the amount of VDE-AIS message transmission conflicts by monitoring the future slots in the current TDMA frame.
 During the transmission of the Start Fragment (#74), the number of fragments will be announced in the Start Fragment (#74) message.
 Before determining the number of fragments to be announced, the future slots can be monitored for internally allocated AIS transmissions during the current TDMA frame of the transmission LC.
-If the maximum number of fragments would be announced, then the announced number of fragments will be decremented by one for every VDE-AIS messate transmission conflict.
+If the maximum number of fragments would be announced, then the announced number of fragments will be decremented by one for every VDE-AIS message transmission conflict.

-For example, if the transmitting station wanted to transmit Start Fragment (#74) with an announcement of 14 fragments but detects one AIS message transmission conflict with one of the VDE data fragments, then the transmitting station may transmit Start Fragment (#74) with an announcement of 13 fragments.
+For example, if the transmitting station wants to transmit Start Fragment (#74) with an announcement of 14 fragments but detects one AIS message transmission conflict with one of the VDE data fragments, then the transmitting station may transmit Start Fragment (#74) with an announcement of 13 fragments.
 This way the transmitting station will avoid the data session retry from happening and slowing down the data transfer.

 Short data message